 "Veteran CIA field operative Peter Garvey is out of a job, cast off by the Agency because he rubbed some higher-ups the wrong way.
 But the CIA isn't the only game in town, and when a seasoned spy like Garvey falls out of the Company nest, the Pentagon is there to catch him.
 Section III, a special operations unit attached to the Department of Defense, has plans for Garvey in the Middle East.
 It's a mission so black that they decide not to tell him the details--until he's so deep undercover inside Tripoli's Al'm Muktar Prison that he can't dig himself out.
 Dr. Jacob Loesser, a physicist vital to the success of S.D.I. research, is being held hostage in the Libyan prison.
 The Pentagon needs him back, and Garvey is the good doctor's ticket to freedom."

 Kirkus Reviews called James Carroll's novel Firebird a..."superior, involving, reflective, and resonant spy thriller... and certainly one of the author's best!"
-I wouldn't necessarily call Kastel's cover and stepback illustration for Firebird his best or even his most resonant composition (though that eyeball is definitely eye-catching!), but it more than met all of the demands of the book.
+I wouldn't necessarily call Kastel's cover and stepback illustration for Firebird his best or even his most resonant composition (though that eyeball is definitely eye-catching!), but it certainly met all of the demands of the book.
 Signet published this paperback edition in 1990.

 "Christopher Malone is a young, idealistic G-man in the golden age of the F.B.I. under the revered J. Edgar Hoover.
 He is in Washington to take part in a top secret operation to save the security of the U.S. from a monstrous Soviet threat.
 That, at least, is what he is told by Hoover himself.
 What Chris begins to find out, however, is something else.
 And suddenly, shatteringly, he's in a maze of political perversion and sexual treachery where nothing is what it seems, and no one can be trusted--not his country, his friends, his enemies, his lover, or even himself..."